Welcome.

 I’m Joshua Coombes, British author, speaker, hairdresser, and founder of Do Something For Nothing - a movement that encourages people to help others in need.

+In 2016, faced with the reality of seeing homelessness in London, I began offering free haircuts to people living on the streets.
 This simple gesture restored dignity and fostered a connection with those I met.
-It taught me how to listen on a deeper level, create a safe space for people to communicate from a place of vulnerability, and share what they are experiencing.
+It taught me how to listen on a deeper level and create a safe space for people to communicate from a place of vulnerability.

 Today, I continue my work with a focus on the youth education space, with motivational speeches to high school students.
 My talks explore what it means to be human, how to build bridges with our broader community, and unearth our unique gifts and offerings to make the world a better place.